Homework 7 - Parsing

 Testing

 We've extended the tester to support programs in the new syntax.
-You can write MLB-formatted examples either by:
+For this assignment, rather than using comma separated examples in index.in, you will have to write tests in individual files.
+You can write MLB-formatted examples by putting .mlb files in the examples directory.

 Note that in general, the interpreter and the compiler will give the same result on all of your programs!
-You'll probably want to write .out files, or include expected output in the .tsv file, to make sure your parser is actually working.
-These work exactly the same as with .lisp files.
+You'll probably want to write .out files to specify the desired output of your program–these work exactly the same as with .lisp files.

 On this homework more than on previous ones, it may be useful to run your functions in an OCaml shell.
 You can do that by running dune utop from the hw7 directory, then entering e.g.